cardano-community/guild-operators/docs/Scripts/cncli.md

 Log output is handled by syslog and end up in the systems standard syslog file, normally `/var/log/syslog`. `journalctl -u <service>` can be used to check log.
 Other logging configurations are not covered here.

 ##### View Collected Blocks
 Best viewed in CNTools but as it's saved as regular JSON any text/JSON viewer could be used.
-Block data is saved to `BLOCK_DIR` variable set in env file, by default `${CNODE_HOME}/guild-db/blocklog/`.
+Block data is saved to `BLOCKLOG_DIR` variable set in env file, by default `${CNODE_HOME}/guild-db/blocklog/`.
 One file is created for each epoch.

 See [Log Monitor](Scripts/logmonitor.md) for example output.